-- 1. BUS W430 and Z340

-- 2. Four of the following (a minimum of two must be business courses):

-- BUS D301, D302, J404, W311, W406, W408, W494, Z404, Z441, Z444;

-- ECON E304;

-- OLS 378;

-- POLS Y302:

-- PSY B370, B374, B424;

-- SOC R317, R478;

-- SPEA V432;

-- Any 400-level Kelley School of Business course approved by a business advisor.

-Entrepreneurship Emphasis Within the management major there is a special emphasis in entrepreneurship and small business.
+- 1. BUS W430 and Z340 - 2.
+12 credit hours from the following (a minimum of 6 credit hours must be business courses): - BUS D301, D302, J404, W311, W494, Z313 (1.5 cr.), Z404, Z441; - ECON E304, OLS 378, POLS Y302, SPEA V 432; - PSY B370, B374, B424; - SOC R317, R478 Entrepreneurship Emphasis Within the management major there is a special emphasis in entrepreneurship and small business.
 The image of business in the United States is often one of mammoth national and multinational corporations.
 Too often the role of the entrepreneur and the importance of small businesses in the economy are overlooked.
 A vital cornerstone in sustaining the free enterprise system is the continual birth of new enterprises and the identification, encouragement, and nurturing of entrepreneurial aspirations.
 The Indiana University Kelley School of Business, recognizing the contributions of entrepreneurs and the interest shown by students in creating and entering small businesses, has developed an entrepreneurship and small business emphasis within the management major.
-This emphasis focuses the requirements of an individual concentrating in management toward small business.
+This emphasis focuses the requirements of a student concentrating in management toward small business.
 Students interested in the entrepreneurship emphasis may satisfy the requirements by taking BUS W311, BUS W406, and an approved elective from the list of management major electives.
 (Note: BUS W490 requires the consent of the instructor and the department chairperson.)
 Human Resource Management Major This program is designed for students whose career objectives lie in the field of personnel management.
 From its early beginnings as a staff function involving the maintenance of records and the administration of benefit programs, personnel administration has grown and expanded to encompass the total development and deployment of human resources in organizations.
-While company titles may vary from vice president of industrial relations to vice president for organization planning and development, there are few firms of any size or consequence today that do not have a human resource management specialist reporting directly to the company's highest level.
+While company titles may vary from vice president of industrial relations to vice president for organization planning and development, few firms of any size or consequence today do not have a human resource management specialist reporting directly to the company's highest level.
 This practice reflects the awareness that the people who work in an organization are its greatest asset.
 For this reason, the curriculum in human resource management is designed to acquaint the student with modern personnel management in its broadest sense.
 Included are both the traditional areas of personnel administration and labor relations (such as employment, management development, wage and salary administration, organizational planning, and contract negotiation) and developments in the behavioral sciences with implications for a complete human resource management program.
 The objectives at the undergraduate level are to provide students with the broad spectrum of knowledge they need for a career in organizational leadership; to prepare them for a career in human resource management; and to encourage and develop interest in further study and research in this area.
 Major Requirements Junior and Senior Years: